advancedpricing/OrmRecord/README.md

 A base class and subclasses designed to sit between your code and a database connection.
 Through a DbAdapter subclass, you can send the same basic SQL without regard to the underlying database* including creating dynamic prepared statements using the same syntax.

+### Orm Database Pool

+A class to maintain a minimum pool of database connections.
+Subclass and implement the `CreateDbAdapter` event to return a new `OrmDbAdapter`.
+The `OrmDbPool` will take care of the rest.

+Note: When using `Get` to retrieve a connection, hold onto the `OrmDbAdapter` while you are using it.
+Once it goes out of scope, it will be returned to the pool automatically.

 ### OrmRecord

 A group of classes that will represent a database record.
 Subclass `OrmRecord`, create properties that correspond to your table, implement a few events that may be needed, and OrmRecord takes care of the rest.